andre1050/coin-counter/README.md

 At the time I decided to keep all DOM manipulation in a separate module at `js\modules\coinsInterface.js`, just so that the algorithm itself at `js\modules\coinsCalculator.js` could be kept "clean" and distributed more easily.

+#### To run locally:
+1. Clone this repository using `git clone https://github.com/andre1050/counting-the-pennies`

+2. Run `npm install` from the root directory

+3. Run `npm run server` to start the dev server

+4. Point your browser to `http://192.168.0.5:8080`